dhis2-metadata/NCD_HTN/docs/ncd_htn-design.md

 ### Background

 Hypertension  ̶  or elevated blood pressure  ̶  is a serious medical condition that significantly increases the risks of heart, brain, kidney and other diseases.
 According to the WHO, an estimated 1.28 billion adults aged 30-79 years worldwide have hypertension, most (two-thirds) living in low- and middle-income countries.
-Only 1 in 5 adults (21%) with hypertension have their blood pressure under control [1].
+Only 1 in 5 adults (21%) with hypertension have their blood pressure under control [^first].

 This package is based on a DHIS2 Tracker for hypertension care configured and deployed in Kano and Ogun states in Nigeria in 2021-2022, in collaboration between the Federal Ministry of Health Nigeria, National Primary Health Care Development Agency, HISP-Nigeria, WHO and Resolve to Save Lives.
 As of July 2022, over 16,000 hypertensive patients are being managed across over 104 primary healthcare facilities with this tool.
 The program is based on the design and principles of the [Simple App](https://www.simple.org/), a custom mobile application developed by RTSL and deployed in 4 countries, enrolling over 2 million patients in hypertension care as of April 2022.
 Indicators for the package were derived from the HEARTS Technical package for hypertension management.